The First Doom (Part 1)

 “I’ll never fully understand your fascination with introducing random elements into our mission.
 We could do entirely without these Brython.”
 The man took in Kyria.
 “Who is this?”

 Zele smiled warmly at the man, an expression as fond as he had held for the Dubious.
-“Paki, my executive officer, meet—”
+“Paky, my executive officer, meet—”

 “Kyria Grazheen.”
 She strode forward and extended a hand.
-Youthful, with dark hair perfectly edged and a strong grip and confident air, Paki didn’t act elitist at all.
-Kyria resisted staring at his shocking orange eyes—she didn’t care what obscure world Paki might hail from, and needed to make a good impression here.
+Youthful, with dark hair perfectly edged and a strong grip and confident air, Paky didn’t act elitist at all.
+Kyria resisted staring at his shocking orange eyes—she didn’t care what obscure world Paky might hail from, and needed to make a good impression here.
 “Pleasure to—”

 “He’s not the executive officer,” the woman next to Zele straightened.
 “I am.”